govindak-umd/TurtleBot_Roomba/README.md

 ## Visualizing the rosbag

+ - Without having Gazebo launched, start ros by typing the following in a terminal.

+		$ roscore
+ - Now start the bag.

+ 		$ rosbag play turtlebot_walker.bag

- - To visualize the rosbag at a later time, comment out the node launch from the launch file and execute the bag file
+ - To visualize the rosbag at a later time in Gazebo, comment out the node launch from the launch file and execute the bag file
+ - NOw you have the Gazebo environment with the turtlebot open
  - The execution can be done with the following command;

 		$ rosbag play turtlebot_walker.bag